 Wedding Photography: How to Stay Calm Under Pressure

-A wedding is often one of the most important days in a couple’s lives, and as the wedding photographer, there’s a lot of pressure on you to capture those memories in the best way possible.
+A is often of the most important days in a couple’s lives, and as the wedding photographer, there’s a lot of pressure on you to capture those in the best way possible.
 Try our course, Wedding Photography for Beginners to learn about everything you’ll need.
-This lesson is all about staying calm under pressure!
+This lesson is all about staying calm pressure!

 Wedding Photography: Don’t Panic